-Celebrate St. Patrick’s Day with some of Ireland’s most talented singers and musicians, Celtic Woman, at State Theatre New Jersey on Tuesday, March 23, 2021!
+Celebrate a love of Ireland with some of Ireland’s most talented singers and musicians, Celtic Woman, at State Theatre New Jersey on Tuesday, March 23, 2021!

 Who was St. Patrick?
 He was born in Roman Britain in the fourth century.
 When he was 16, he was kidnapped and brought to Ireland as a slave.
 Eventually, he converted the Irish to Christianity.
 Many legends have sprouted up around the legacy of St. Patrick, like that he drove the snakes out of Ireland or using the shamrock to explain the trinity.
 His death on March 17 has now become a holiday celebrated all over the world.

 Surprisingly, the celebrations did not actually begin in Ireland.
 The first St. Patrick’s Day celebrations were in eighteenth century America, started by Irish immigrants who wanted to remember their home.
 Throughout the centuries these parties have transformed into the huge events they are today, with parades all over the world in places like Asia, Europe, and of course, the largest one in New York City!

 As an Irish musical group, St. Patrick’s Day is important to Celtic Woman.
 The band loves to share Irish culture and history through their music, and St. Patrick’s Day makes the perfect opportunity to do so.
 Celtic Woman discussed the topic in a 2019 interview with Irish Central.

 In this interview, group member and singer Mairéad Carlin called St. Patrick’s Day the “best day of the year.”
 “Everyone is in such good spirits and how cool is it that people all over the globe celebrate our wee Island on that day?”
 Carlin said.